2022 Swedish general election: Party campaigns

 The Social Democrats published their election manifesto, in which the party had promised to tackle issues regarding crime, welfare, climate, green industry, and rising prices.
 It had also called for automatic preschool for three-year-old children.
 During their campaign, the Social Democrats voiced support for nuclear power.
 Andersson criticised the Moderate Party's proposal regarding property tax warnings.
-The Moderate Party stated that it would want to reduce immigration to "same levels as Denmark and Norway".
-Additionally, it would want to make asylums laws more restrictive and to abolish the "track change system", which allows rejected asylum seekers to apply for work permits.
+The Moderate Party stated that it would want to reduce immigration to the "same levels as Denmark and Norway"; additionally, it would want to make asylum laws more restrictive and to abolish the "track change system", which allows rejected asylum seekers to apply for work permits.
 Kristersson proposed that the state should set a price threshold for energy bills.
-The Sweden Democrats campaigned on lowering the asylum migration "close to zero", as well as introducing longer prison sentences. Åkesson also stated his support for stricter work permits.
+The Sweden Democrats campaigned on lowering asylum migration to "close to zero", as well as introducing longer prison sentences. Åkesson also stated his support for stricter work permits.
 In August the Sweden Democrats surged in opinion polls due to their tough stance on crime and immigration, surpassing the Moderate Party.

 In August Lööf stated that she would want the Centre Party (C) to be part of a Social Democrat-led government (S, C, V, MP).
 Lööf was later a target of attack by a former member of the Nordic Resistance Movement, a neo-Nazi political party.
 During the election campaign, the Left Party campaigned on "taking back control over welfare" and climate issues.
 Dadgostar stated her support for investing in green technology and infrastructure, and also criticised the parties on the right.
 She also stated that the Left Party would work with parties on the left to form a government.
 The Christian Democrats (KD) campaigned on installing more security cameras and increasing funding in resources for the police to fight gang crime.
 Busch called for the re-opening of Ringhals Nuclear Power Plant, as well as expanding water and wind production.
 The Liberals (L) stated their support for more investments into solar, wind, and nuclear power.
 Additionally, the Liberals stated that they would want to lower taxes on electricity, especially VAT and excise taxes.
 In August 2022 there was an internal conflict among the Liberals regarding campaigning on a bus tour that would have included SD.
 Pehrson responded by stating that the four parties (M, SD, KD, L) would visit a nuclear power plant together, and described it as "hardly a big ideological question".
 There was also internal criticism regarding cooperating with SD on the budget.
 The Green Party campaigned on climate and social issues, including investment and expansion of rail/train transport in Sweden, and replacing fossil fuels and diesel with renewable fuels, as well as protecting free media and initiating a citizenship initiative system to allow in part for legislation proposed by citizens.